mesg-foundation/application-stripe-to-erc20/README.md

 You need to deploy the MESG Services that the application is using.

-For each deployed service, make sure to update the `.env` file with the according serviceID.

 ### ERC20 on Ropsten network

 The application is using an ERC20 token deployed on the Ropsten testnet of Ethereum.